Home » Student Services » Child Find and Evaluation Procedures

 A student who is experiencing difficulties in school may be referred through the Multi-Tiered System of Supports (MTSS) process to the school problem solving team or student support team by a teacher, parent, principal or other concerned person.
 The team reviews referral information and collaborates with the classroom teacher to develop intervention strategies designed to facilitate student success within the general education classroom.

-Please see the Early Childhood page if you have concerns regarding your young (ages 3-5) child’s development (LINK TO EC PAGE)
+Please see the Early Childhood page if you have concerns regarding your young (ages 3-5) child’s development.

 Eligibility for Services